cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/snapshots.md

 #### Restoring a Snapshot

-If you are restoring a snapshot from a Cloudify Manager instance prior to version 4.0, refer to the [Restoring Snapshots of Legacy Cloudify Manager Instances]({{< relref "working_with/console/pages/admin-operations-page.md" >}}#restoring-snapshots-of-legacy-cloudify-manager-instances) section below.

 If you restore a snapshot to a Cloudify Manager instance that already contains data, that data is overwritten.
 To prevent inadvertent overwriting of existing data, you must explicity state that you want to force data overwrite.

 1. Click **Upload** button in the widget.